scottgs/zooid/README.md

 #An Event-Driven Compute Cluster

 **Zooid** is an asynchronous research environment built in node.js to grow quickly and scale nicely.
-It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals to be consumed by a network of **zodes** - *worker instances*.
+It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals through the zodes, (cluster entities).

+#### Zodes are adaptive.
 #####Zodes Can

 - Self-orient on the network.